-The African Pygmy Hedgehog breeders at Northern Plains Hedgehogs suggest no more than one bath per month.
+Based on the African Pygmy Hedgehog breeders at Northern Plains Hedgehogs, suggest no more than one bath per month.

-If you do notice that your hedgehog gets very dirty and needs a bath more than once per month, most breeders suggest using an oatmeal bath (discussed further below).
+If you do notice that your hedgehog gets very dirty and needs a wash more than once per month, most breeders suggest using an oatmeal bath (discussed further below).

 What supplies do I need for a hedgehog bath?

 Hedgehog skin is prone to dryness and is sensitive like a baby’s skin.
 Tear-free baby shampoo makes a great choice for hedgehogs since it’s made with sensitivity in mind.

-- Pet shampoo.
 Since pet shampoos are made specifically to be gentle on animal skin and eyes, this makes a decent choice for hedgehogs.

 Where should I bathe my pet hedgehog?

 Keep in mind that hedgehogs do tend to relieve themselves during a bath, so you may want to avoid a sink where food is prepared.

 How do I prepare the bath?

-However, you can also use a towel without having to rub their quills with bare hands:
+However, you can also use a towel without having to rub their quills with bare hands.

-Method 1: Water bath.
+– Method 1: Water bath.
 Fill the sink, tub or wash basin with 2-4 inches of water.

-Method 2: Towel bath.
+– Method 2: Towel bath.
 Fill the sink with about an inch of water.
 Four in a dime-size amount of soap, mix, and place a towel in to soak up the water.
 Drape towel over the bottom of the sink.

 What should the temperature of the water be?

-The water should be warm, but not hot.
-It’s similar to bathing a baby or a dog – you want the water comfortably warm, but not so warm as to make the hedgehog uncomfortable.
-Run the water over your hands until the water feels comfortable, and then fill the bath.
+It would be similar as bathing a baby or a cat – you want the water comfortably warm, but not so warm as to make them uncomfortable.

 How do I wash my hedgehog?

-Step 1: If doing a water bath: Pour a dime-size amount of shampoo onto your hands – a little goes a long way – lather, and rub, gently, over your hedgehog’s back, belly and feet.
+– Pour a dime-size amount of shampoo onto your hands – a little goes a long way – lather, and rub gently over your hedgehog’s back, belly and feet.

-If doing a towel bath: Place hedgehog on top of the towel, and gently rub the towel over your hedgehogs belly, legs, and back.
+– Place it on top of the towel, and gently rub the towel over their belly, legs, and back.

 – If your hedgehog has very dry skin, mix in a teaspoon of olive oil or flax seed oil into the water, and pour a few cup-fulls over your hedgehog.

-Step 3: If you notice there is still excess dirt in your hedgehog’s quills, take a soft-bristled toothbrush and gently scrub the quills.
+– If you notice there is still excess dirt in your hedgehog’s quills, take a soft-bristled toothbrush and gently scrub the quills.

 – They are difficult to dry since it’s hard to pat the water between the quills dry, and are very temperature sensitive, so make sure to keep them inside the house as they are drying.

 Trimming Your Hedgehog’s Nails

 After bathing your hedgehog is a great time to trim your hedgehog’s nails to ensure that they’re getting groomed on a regular basis.

-To trim your hedgie’s nails, take a pair of nail clippers and take your hedgehog’s foot in your hand firmly but gently.
+To trim your hedgie’s nails, take a pair of nail clippers and take their little foot in your hand firmly but gently.